 Measures and Analysis

-The surveys included questions on lifetime prevalence of sex by sexual behavior: vaginal, oral (performing or receiving onto the opposite sex) and/or same-sex sex.
+The surveys included questions on lifetime prevalence of sex by sexual behavior: vaginal, oral (performing or receiving), and anal, and by sexual partner same-sex and/or opposite sex.
 For each behavior, those who reported having ever having engaged in the behavior, were asked the number of sexual partners in the past 12 months.
 We categorized number of partners in past year as 0, 1 or 2 or more.
 We stratified lifetime prevalence and past year sex partners for each sexual behavior by sex (male/female), age, race/ethnicity and Body Mass Index (BMI).
 We accounted for complex survey design and nonresponse in the NYC HANES dataset including the ACASI weight.
 All measures were age standardized to the 2010 US Census population.
 All analysis was conducted using Stata version 15 (6).

 NHANES only asked questions on number of sex partners in the past year to the population under age 59 (7).
 Thus, we restricted the NYC HANES sample to participants aged 20 to 59, for most analyses, but included participants up to 69 in NYC for the age stratified measures.
 The final analytic sample of NYC HANES was 1,393 and for NHANES 7,697 participants.

 Results

-Table 1 shows the unweighted characteristics of the participants of NYC HANES and NHANES.
+Table 1 shows the characteristics of the participants of NYC HANES and NHANES.
 In NYC 58.1% of the respondents were female, and in NHANES 51.4% were female.
 In both surveys, approximately 25% of the sample was in the 20-29 age group.
 Both surveys had a similar distribution of participants by race/ethnicity.
 Regarding BMI, while the largest proportion (38.5%) in NYC had a BMI below 25, at the national level, the largest proportion (36.8%) had a BMI of 30 or higher.
 In both surveys, more than 90% of the participants reported ever having vaginal sex, more than 80% reported ever having oral sex, and approximately 14% of the participants in NYC reported ever having same-sex sex compared with 8% at the national level.
 Across all three sexual behaviors, participants in NYC report higher number of past-year partners than at the national level.

 Figure 1 shows the age-standardized distribution of lifetime prevalences of vaginal, oral and/or same-sex sex in NYC and at the national level by sex.
 Lifetime prevalences of vaginal, oral and same-sex sex were similar between NYC and nationally and between females and males.
 At the national level, a higher proportion of both males and females who reported ever having vaginal sex reported zero partners in the past year compared to NYC.
 In NYC, the distribution of number of vaginal sex partners were different between males and females; more females reported one partner than males, while more males reported 2 or more partners than females.
 At the national level, the proportion of zero past-year oral sex partners was lower than in NYC for both females and males.
 On average, reports of one, two, or more oral sex partners were similar in NYC and at the national level for females and males.
 Among participants who reported ever having same-sex sex, higher proportion of NYC males reported one or more partners than nationally.